rajathratnakaran/Consumer_goods/CodeBasics/README.md

 1. There are 10 ad hoc requests for which the business needs insights.
 2. You need to run a SQL query to answer these requests.
-3. The target audience of this dashboard is top-level management - hence you need to create a presentation to show the insights.
-4. Be creative with your presentation.

 ## Adhoc request #1:
 Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.